 2018 brings the premiere of The Shape The Color The Feel documentary, following the creative community that emerged around what Huffington Post called an “admirably ambitious” project led by Tucker to record and release a full length album on vinyl, with thirteen music videos, three short films, and a documentary.

-Kate’s new solo LP, Practical Sadness, dropped April 6 on vinyl, CD and streaming platforms.
+Kate’s new solo LP, Practical Sadness, dropped April 6 on vinyl, CD and streaming platforms with a US tour to back it up.